Codeception/codeception.github.com/docs/05-FunctionalTests.markdown

 ## Pitfalls

-Acceptance tests are usually much slower then functional tests.
+Acceptance tests are usually much slower than functional tests.
 But functional tests are less stable, as they run testing framework and application in one environment.

 #### Headers, Cookies, Sessions